Some basics

 Ill health retirement

-If you retired on ill health between 01 April 2015 and 31 March 2022 and are eligible for the 2015 Remedy (McCloud), you will be reassessed for Ill Health Retirement (IHR) under the alternative scheme (which is the pension scheme you were previously in if you moved to alpha).
+If you retired on ill health between 01 April 2015 and 31 March 2022 and are eligible for the 2015 Remedy (McCloud), you will be reassessed for Ill Health Retirement (IHR) under the alternative scheme, either PCSPS or alpha depending on your circumstances.

 This is to understand whether any member who applied for ill health retirement during that period would have been eligible for ill health benefits in the alternative pension scheme.